whatwedo/PhpCodingStandard/README.md

 ## Installation

-We suggest to use Composer to install this project:
+We suggest to use Composer to install our package as a dev-requirement:

 ```
-composer require whatwedo/php-coding-standard
+composer require --dev whatwedo/php-coding-standard
 ```